-The spatial Branch and Benders (B&BD) algorithm proposed by Haering et al. (2023) solves the mathematical program stated in Formulation 1 by first employing the Mc-Cormick envelope (McCormick, 1976) to relax the bilinear constraints defining η{inr} , and then tightens that relaxation by finding the best set of bound via a spatial branch and bound tree.
+The spatial Branch and Benders (B&BD) algorithm solves the mathematical program stated in Formulation 1 by first employing the McCormick envelope (McCormick, 1976) to relax the bilinear constraints defining η{inr} , and then tightens that relaxation by finding the best set of bound via a spatial branch and bound tree.
 In each child node, the length of the interval between the price bounds for a selected price is halved, guaranteeing convergence.
 The relaxation in each node is then solved using Benders decomposition.